 When you get ghosted, put the letter in your window to let everyone know you’ve already been hit!
 That way, the entire neighborhood can receive a goodie bag.

 Nothing beats a classic Halloween Movie with the family.
 Some of my personal favorites include Hocus Pocus, E.T. and The Great Pumpkin Charlie Brown!

 While watching your favorite spooky film, you can make some tasty Halloween treats that the whole family will love.

 I discovered this idea a few days ago and thought it was so creative.
 It’s kind of like my holiday charcuterie board but designed specifically for Halloween!

-If you’re in need of something more substantial around dinner time, you might want to take a look at these adorable Mummy Dogs from Served Up With Love.
+If you’re in need of something more substantial around dinner time, you might want to make a batch of these adorable Mummy Dogs from Served Up With Love.

-And of course, there’s my Harvest Mix that is super easy to munch on if you’re sitting on the couch.
-This is everything you need!
+And of course, there’s my Harvest Mix that’s super easy to munch on if you’re sitting on the couch.
+You can find the recipe below.

 How do you plan to celebrate Halloween at home this year?
 Do you have some standout decorations or some fun-filled activities?
 I’d love to hear your ideas before the 31st!

 From my Halloween home to yours,